Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Results and Discussion

 \subsubsection{Contextual-signal Problem}

-Figure \ref{subfig:context-signal-solution-counts} shows the number of successful replicates on the contextual-signal problem for both the regulation-enabled and regulation-disabled conditions.
+Figure \ref{subfig:context-signal-solution-counts} shows the number of successful replicates on the contextual-signal problem for both the regulation-on and regulation-off conditions.
 While both conditions were often successful, we found that access to tag-based regulation significantly improved problem-solving success.
-Further, regulation-enabled solutions typically required fewer generations to evolve than regulation-disabled solutions (Figure \ref{subfig:context-signal-solve-time}).
+Further, regulation-on solutions typically required fewer generations to evolve than regulation-off solutions (Figure \ref{subfig:context-signal-solve-time}).

 We used knockout experiments to identify the mechanisms underlying each solution's strategy.
 As expected, all 173 solutions evolved without access to tag-based regulation relied on their global memory buffer to track contextual information and used control flow mechanisms to differentiate their responses based on stored context.
-Indeed, we found that regulation-disabled solutions executed a larger proportion of flow-control instructions than regulation-enabled solutions (Wilcoxon rank sum test: $p < 10^{-15}$; supplement \supSecContextSigAnalysis\ \citep{lalejini_supplement}).
-We also found that all 200 regulation-enabled solutions relied on tag-based regulation for response differentiation: 105 relied only on tag-based regulation and 95 relied on a combination of both tag-based regulation and global memory.
+Indeed, we found that regulation-off solutions executed a larger proportion of flow-control instructions than regulation-on solutions (Wilcoxon rank sum test: $p < 10^{-15}$; supplement \supSecContextSigAnalysis\ \citep{lalejini_supplement}).
+We also found that all 200 regulation-on solutions relied on tag-based regulation for response differentiation: 105 relied only on tag-based regulation and 95 relied on a combination of both tag-based regulation and global memory.

-In contrast to the repeated-signal problem, we did not find that successful regulatory networks used primarily self-repressing modules.
+In contrast to the signal-counting problem, we did not find that successful regulatory networks used primarily self-repressing modules.
 Instead, we found that networks were more balanced between repressing and promoting edges; indeed, we found that successful networks generally contained more promoting edges than repressing edges (supplement \supSecContextSigAnalysis\ \citep{lalejini_supplement}).
 This result suggests that we should expect different problems to select for different forms of gene regulatory networks.